Sesame Street Stays Up Late!: Plot

-Afterwards, Telly soon goes missing, with Gina and Savion trying to look for him.
-Elmo then showcases how Germany celebrates, represented by Tiffy, Samson and Finchen from Sesamstrasse.
+Telly goes missing, and Gina and Savion try to look for him.
+Elmo showcases how Germany celebrates, represented by Tiffy, Samson and Finchen from Sesamstrasse.
 They showcase how they dress up and go collecting treats around houses, similar to Halloween.
 As the seconds go down and down, Gina still can't find Telly, and Big Bird still can't wake up Snuffy.
-The last country Elmo showcases the New Year on Monster News Network is in Norway, represented by Max Mekker, Alfa and Bjarne Betjent from Sesam Stasjon, as they show the New Year's skiing tournament, and then travelling in a cart.
+However, Snuffy does wake up for a sec to tell Big Bird what he's dreaming about, being at a party with Big Bird.
+Little does he realize that his dream IS coming true.
+The last country Elmo showcases the New Year on Monster News Network is in Norway, represented by Max Mekker, Alfa and Bjarne Betjent from Sesam Stasjon, as they show the New Year's skiing tournament, and then travel in a cart.
+In-between, Grover gets injured from coming back on skis and decides to take a break at the hot tub.

-A parade of kids and Big Bird pass by the sleeping Snuffy as 73 seconds pass by, while Oscar is finally able to connect with his family.
-Gina soon finds Telly inside Finders Keepers, who tells him that nothing bad is going to happen and that the New Year is quite fun.
-Gina then tells him about New Year's Resolutions, and Telly soon quirks up hearing about everything he'll miss.
+A parade of kids and Big Bird pass by the sleeping Snuffy as 73 seconds pass by.
+Oscar is finally able to connect the rest of his family.
+After they all shout "phooey" to each other, they hang up, but the operator states that she's off at 12:00 if anyone's interested.
+Gina finds Telly inside Finders Keepers, and tells him that nothing bad is going to happen and that the New Year is quite fun.
+Gina also tells him about New Year's Resolutions, and Telly soon quirks up hearing about everything he'll miss and decides his resolution will be to not be scared of everything.

-Everyone soon reaches to Around the Corner, with the adults returning from their parties, Snuffy waking up, and Elmo and his crew coming outside as everybody does the countdown and Wolfgang removes the ball in slow motion.
+Everyone reaches to Around the Corner, with Prairie Dawn reporting, the adults returning from their party, Snuffy waking up, and Elmo and his crew coming outside as everybody does the countdown and Wolfgang removes the ball in slow motion.
 When the ball drops to the ground, everyone cheers and welcomes in the new year.
 Baby Bear finally is able to know that is the New Year and finally manages to call it out.
 Meanwhile, Telly is amazed that everyone is still here and happily joins the celebration with everyone else.
-Big Bird soon calls out to everyone and makes a wish that everyone around the world should be friends as he eats the grape and sing "Faces That I Love".
+Big Bird soon calls out to everyone and makes a wish that everyone around the world should be friends as he eats the grape while Carlo wishes for peace and happiness everywhere and sing "Faces That I Love".

 The special ends with everybody shouting "Happy New Year!" as they continue to celebrate, even Slimey, much to Oscar's chagrin as he goes back into his trash can.
-Cookie Monster eats one of the letters in "THE END", deeming that he "Loves Credits!".